Student Misconduct - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 (b) that, on the balance of probabilities, there is sufficient evidence that some or all of the alleged general misconduct occurred and issue the student with the agreed educational, remedial actions and penalties as appropriate; or

-(c) where the Pro Vice-Chancellor (Students) finds that the appropriate penalty is suspension or expulsion or to rescind an award, the Pro Vice-Chancellor (Students) will recommend the finding of general misconduct and the penalty to the Deputy Vice-Chancellor (Academic) for approval under Sections 6.4.3 and 6.5 respectively.
+(c) where the Academic Registrar and Director, Student Services finds that the appropriate penalty is suspension or expulsion or to rescind an award, the Academic Registrar and Director, Student Services will recommend the finding of general misconduct and the penalty to the Deputy Vice-Chancellor (Academic) for approval under Sections 6.4.3 and 6.5 respectively.

-4.10.9.3 If the Committee determines that evidence of alternative general misconduct to the allegation(s) contained in the original allegation letter has been disclosed, the Committee will refer the revised allegation(s) to the Pro Vice-Chancellor (Students).
-The Pro Vice-Chancellor (Students) will then make a determination on the revised allegation(s) under Section 4.7.
+4.10.9.3 If the Committee determines that evidence of alternative general misconduct to the allegation(s) contained in the original allegation letter has been disclosed, the Committee will refer the revised allegation(s) to the Academic Registrar and Director, Student Services.
+The Academic Registrar and Director, Student Services will then make a determination on the revised allegation(s) under Section 4.7.
 Should a new allegation letter be issued for a hearing by the Committee, the new hearing will be conducted by Committee members who were not part of the original hearing.

-4.10.9.4 The Office of the Pro Vice-Chancellor (Students) facilitates advice to Student Services and Engagement regarding actions required for a failing grade, to withdraw, suspend or expel students and/or notate official academic records.
+4.10.9.4 The Academic Registrar and Director, Student Services facilitates advice to Student Services and Engagement regarding actions required for a failing grade, to withdraw, suspend or expel students and/or notate official academic records.

-4.10.9.5 The Office of the Pro Vice-Chancellor (Students) will advise the relevant Head of School in cases where the determination is suspension or expulsion.
+4.10.9.5 The Academic Registrar and Director, Student Services will advise the relevant Head of School in cases where the determination is suspension or expulsion.

 4.11 Student General Misconduct Committee